 The White Temple was designed by Thai artist Chalermchai Kositpipat.
 Apart from the famous temple itself, there are other buildings and interesting objects you can walk around, plus a gallery of unusual paintings by the same artist.
 It’s actually a work in progress, with surrounding buildings still being constructed.

 You could easily spend a couple of hours taking in the small, surprising details that make up this beautiful temple complex — such as the most beautiful and disturbing No Smoking sign I’ve ever seen, or Keanu Reeves in his Matrix outfit painted onto the wall inside the temple.

-The White Temple is definitely still worth visiting, despite the crowds.
-You can also avoid some of the worst times by visiting early.
-A lot of people visit later in the day, on a day trip from Chiang Mai.
+The White Temple is definitely still worth visiting, despite the number of tourists.
+You can avoid some of the worst times by visiting early in the day.
+A lot of people visit later in the day on a day trip from Chiang Mai.
 So if you stay overnight in Chiang Rai and make it to the temple first thing in the morning you’ll have the best chance of having a great experience.

-There’s an entrance fee of 50 baht ($1.50) for foreigners to visit the White Temple.
+💵There’s an entrance fee of 50 baht ($1.60) for foreigners to visit the White Temple.

 2. Explore the Black House

 Also called the Baan Dam, the Black House has a similar surreal and modern vibe as the White Temple.
 Some of the buildings do look very much like black temples, but there are several other bizarre buildings dotted around.
 Some resemble igloos, while there’s one giant construction that looks like a beached submarine.

 After the pure glory of the White Temple, I have to admit that the Black House didn’t quite match up for me, but it was still an incredible Chiang Rai attraction and I definitely recommend visiting.
 But, seeing it straight after the mesmerizing White Temple probably didn’t do it any favours.
 It was also more crowded than the White Temple.